David L. Baad, The Ann and Lee Hobson Family Head of School

-Ruth Burke is the Assistant Head of School at The Episcopal School of Dallas, overseeing Enrollment, Development, Alumni Relations, Communications, and the Strategic Plan.
+Ruth Burke is the Associate Head of School at The Episcopal School of Dallas, overseeing Enrollment, Communications, Community Culture, and Strategic Initiatives.

-Burke earned a Bachelor of Science in Psychology and a Masters in School Administration from Shippensburg University of Pennsylvania.
+Ruth grew up in Maryland and earned a Bachelor of Science in Psychology and a Masters in School Administration from Shippensburg University of Pennsylvania, where she played basketball and track & field.

 Eric Boberg, Ph.
 D., Academic Dean